What you will study

 As you progress through the module, you will develop a portfolio of your work for the various practical activities which relate to each block.
 This will help demonstrate your skills and understanding in the areas you have studied.
 The portfolio will also be a significant component of the end-of-module assessment.
 Working on the portfolio will help you to think about your future career interests and will inform decisions you need to make on your future areas of study.

 This module will enable you to:

-demonstrate your understanding of technical subjects and technical skills through the development of a portfolio.
+- demonstrate your understanding of technical subjects and your technical skills through the development of a portfolio.

-This module has a vocational relevance to those wishing to develop a career in the IT industry as you have the opportunity to demonstrate practically, how operating systems allow robots to be programmed and computers exchange information.
+This module has particular vocational relevance to those wishing to develop a career in the IT industry.
+It provides many opportunities to demonstrate relevant technical knowledge and practical IT skills.